-Even if you are careful about your alcohol consumption, all drinks are not created equal on the dieting scale and some choices are better than others.
+Even if you're careful about your alcohol consumption, all drinks are not created equal on the dieting scale and some choices are better than others.
 Here's a short guide to the calorie contents of different types of alcohol.
-Use it as a quick resource so you can make the best alcohol choices while sticking to your dietary goals.
+Use it as a quick resource to find low-calorie alcohol choices while sticking to your dietary goals.

 Wine: The Most Diet-Friendly Choice

 If you’re going to drink, wine is the most calorie-friendly selection with a typical 20 calories per ounce.
-Each 5-ounce glass would then be 100 calories with no cholesterol, sodium or fat.
+Each five-ounce glass would then be 100 calories with no cholesterol, sodium or fat.
 This is true for both red and white wine, from merlot to chardonnay.
-Sherry, a sweet, fortified wine runs a bit higher with 32 calories per ounce but it is usually served in smaller portions as an after-dinner drink.
+Sherry, a sweet, fortified wine, runs a bit higher with 32 calories per ounce, but is usually served in smaller portions as an after-dinner drink.

-Here is the nutritional information for some popular wines per ounce:
+Here is the nutritional information for some popular wines:

-Here is the nutritional information for some favorites, based on one ounce:
+Here is the nutritional information for some favorites:

 Beer: Raise Your Glass with Care

-Here is the nutritional information for different types of beer, based on a single ounce:
+Here is the nutritional information for different types of beer:

 Liqueur: Small but Potent

-Sometimes the words "cordial" and "liqueur" are used interchangeably since both drinks are flavored, very sweet and often served as (or with) dessert.
-Liqueurs can be served alone, over ice, with coffee, or mixed with cream or other mixers.
+The words "cordial" and "liqueur" are sometimes used interchangeably, as both drinks are flavored, very sweet and often served as (or with) dessert.
+Liqueurs can be served alone, over ice, with coffee or mixed with cream or other mixers.
 Adding mixers will increase the calorie and fat content of your drink.
 Whether served alone or in a cocktail, one liqueur serving is about 1.5 ounces.
 While tasty, liqueurs pack the most calories per ounce, so enjoy them sparingly.

-Here is the nutritional information for common liqueurs, per one-ounce serving:
+Here is the nutritional information for common liqueurs: